HPInc/Anyware-Certification/README.md

 Workstation Card.
 The Client is responsible for sending user input to the remote machine such as keyboard, mouse, microphone, etc.

-The Anyware Client supports a maximum of four displays and a maximum resolution of 4K UHD (3840×2160).
-Monitors can be arranged in a vertical line, a horizontal line, or as a 2×2 box display.
-Stereo audio output and mono audio input are supported and enabled by default.
-When an audio device is enabled and used in a session, it is saved as user preferences, and becomes available as the default audio for future sessions.
-PCoIP Ultra Collaboration enables a PCoIP session user to share their session with multiple remote collaborators using Anyware Software Clients.
-Enhanced Audio and Video Synchronization (AV Lock) provides improved full-screen video playback, reducing the difference in delays between the audio and video channels and smoothing frame playback on the client.

 This guide explains how to install, configure, and use the Software Client.
 Key Sections of the guide include the System requirements,